 Created: by 21 November 1997.

 Last updated: 30 August 1998 rearranged and tidied; added Non-Absoluteness of the Lingual Aspect.
 3 November 1999 added Is Language Necessary for Thought?
 8 January 2001 Levels and irreducility of the aspect.
 7 February 2001 copyright, email.
 5 March 2001 shalom started and made earlier.
 2 March 2002 Gadamer's lingual-formative link.
 14 March 2002 a bit of tidying.
 Scheper-Hughes and Locke on relshp with sensitive.
 18 September 2002 anticipation of pistic.
 13 November 2002 Reference to discourse, Foucault, and to Habermas' 'ideal discourse'; revamped the kernel.
 27 December 2002 added Weil and Connelly.
 29 January 2003 major new section: inside the aspect, and levels of linguistics.
 18 March 2003 non-abs: 'residua of opacity'.
 21 July 2003 added sub-section on 'More than levels', and added heading 'levels' in 'inside aspect'.
 1 November 2004 7 basic plots to stories.
 22 November 2004 retrocip to sv signals.
 22 March 2005 depiction r.t. signification; admin redone, .nav.
 24 August 2005 nav to aspects.
 7 September 2005 Habermas and norms of communication.
 5 January 2006 called 'semiotic'.
 28 March 2006 Alan Storkey re Communicn, and made that comm'n may be social.
 9 August 2007 SAT.LAP like Dooyeweerd.
 21 February 2008 What is 'refer'; Bach, Strawson.
 24 July 2008 Lark Rise story.
 25 April 2009 bookmarks etc. 12 May 2010 de-elevation.
 6 September 2010 mgmt elevation.
 22 September 2010 Dooyeweerd's and Basden's kernel.
 5 July 2011 Toulmin, convn th, discourse analysis.
 9 January 2012 OpeningUp, more on Harm re lying being social.
 15 May 2013 contributions from the field sectioned, ssp, semiotics, argumentation, (media) and de Saussure and Peirce introduced, with thank to John Whitehouse for alerting me to these and others yet to be added.
 20 June 2013 other asps in lingual fning.
 22 August 2013 hermeneutic.circle and a bit of expansion of strawson, and themes separated into source, recipient, medium.
+7 February 2015 lingual recognises a similar other in a pre-social way.

 Number of visitors to these pages: .
 Written on the Amiga with Protext.

 Created: by 21 November 1997.
 Last updated: 30 August 1998 rearranged and tidied; added Non-Absoluteness of the Lingual Aspect.
 3 November 1999 added Is Language Necessary for Thought?
 8 January 2001 Levels and irreducility of the aspect.
 7 February 2001 copyright, email.
 5 March 2001 shalom started and made earlier.
 2 March 2002 Gadamer's lingual-formative link.
 14 March 2002 a bit of tidying.
 Scheper-Hughes and Locke on relshp with sensitive.
 18 September 2002 anticipation of pistic.
 13 November 2002 Reference to discourse, Foucault, and to Habermas' 'ideal discourse'; revamped the kernel.
 27 December 2002 added Weil and Connelly.
 29 January 2003 major new section: inside the aspect, and levels of linguistics.
 18 March 2003 non-abs: 'residua of opacity'.
 21 July 2003 added sub-section on 'More than levels', and added heading 'levels' in 'inside aspect'.
 1 November 2004 7 basic plots to stories.
 22 November 2004 retrocip to sv signals.
 22 March 2005 depiction r.t. signification; admin redone, .nav.
 24 August 2005 nav to aspects.
 7 September 2005 Habermas and norms of communication.
 5 January 2006 called 'semiotic'.
 28 March 2006 Alan Storkey re Communicn, and made that comm'n may be social.
 9 August 2007 SAT.LAP like Dooyeweerd.
 21 February 2008 What is 'refer'; Bach, Strawson.
 24 July 2008 Lark Rise story.
 25 April 2009 bookmarks etc. 12 May 2010 de-elevation.
 6 September 2010 mgmt elevation.
 22 September 2010 Dooyeweerd's and Basden's kernel.
 5 July 2011 Toulmin, convn th, discourse analysis.
 9 January 2012 OpeningUp, more on Harm re lying being social.
 15 May 2013 contributions from the field sectioned, ssp, semiotics, argumentation, (media) and de Saussure and Peirce introduced, with thank to John Whitehouse for alerting me to these and others yet to be added.
 20 June 2013 other asps in lingual fning.
 22 August 2013 hermeneutic.circle and a bit of expansion of strawson, and themes separated into source, recipient, medium.
+7 February 2015 lingual recognises a similar other in a pre-social way.